Ferrari SF-23

-The Ferrari SF-23 (also known by its internal name, Project 675) is a Formula One racing car designed and constructed by Scuderia Ferrari competing in the 2023 Formula One World Championship.
+The Ferrari SF-23 (also known by its internal name, Project 675) is a Formula One racing car designed and constructed by Scuderia Ferrari that competed in the 2023 Formula One World Championship.

-The car is driven by Charles Leclerc and Carlos Sainz Jr.
+The car was driven by Carlos Sainz Jr. and Charles Leclerc during Grand Prix races.
+It was the only non-Red Bull Racing car to achieve a victory in the 2023 season, with Sainz winning that year's Singapore Grand Prix.

 Design and development

 On 22 December 2022, Ferrari announced that the car would be launched on 14 February 2023.
 The car was revealed as SF-23 on 7 February 2023, a week before the official launch.